SyncGM/console/README.md

 in the context of event 5 on the current map.
 You can also bind the console to the top-level Ruby execution context by passing the Main constant to the `Console.bind` method, which will evaluate code in Main.
-To rebind the console back to the `SES::Console` module, use the method `Console.rebind`.
+To rebind the console back to the user-defined `CONTEXT`, use the method `Console.rebind`.

   In addition to this, the SES Console allows the use of external Ruby files known as 'macros.'
 These files must be stored in the configurable `MACRO_DIR`